 "Come again, sir.
 I don't quite get you," said the bartender.

 "I was asking for the Mexican national drink, but' you can just make it a Scotch highball," said the hotel guest. ''When I was down in Mexico selling farm machinery" the traveler poceeded to explain, "a prominent, Mexican told me that some time in the dim and distant past, the devil put all his chemicals to work to devise the meanest drink that could entrap man.
-The Spaniards swiped the recipe and when Cortez visited Mexico he taught the Montezumas how to make it—and their downfall began right there."
+The Spaniards wiped the recipe and when Cortez visited Mexico he taught the Montezumas how to make it—and their downfall began right there."

 "This is the real reason why thoughtful Mexicans hate the Spaniards."